Customizing User Interfaces For OpenAPI Connectors

 , you can use substitution rules to improve or customize API operation grouping.

-The table below demonstrates how a substitution rule transforms an operation ID of operation-8452/pet-create
+The following table demonstrates how a substitution rule transforms an operation ID of operation-8452/pet-create

 to create-pet